 I don’t know why but I’ve always had a mysterious fascination with the famous Easter Island statues and after watching Night at the Museum my kids have too so I couldn’t wait to create these Easter Island Statues history craft for kids!
 In fact this summer we took a road trip out to the Smithsonian Natural History Museum and saw one of these awesome statues which really lit some excitement under my kids! (you can see the photo at the bottom of the post)

 When I saw these Easter Island silicone molds online I KNEW I had to buy them and do something creative with them.
 They REALLY come in handy with some fun hands on history activities.
-I also bought the Easter Island Nanoblocks which were perfect to go with our lesson!
+I also bought Easter Island Nanoblocks and this Easter Island excavation kit which were really cheap and perfect to go with our lesson!

 You’ll of course need an Easter Island statue silicone mold along with the following ingredients: